blackmutzi/alexa-avs-framework/README.md

 # Features!
     * Directive and Events Management with the Amazon-Server
     * HTTPS-Multipart-Json Object Management
-    * GStreamer Pipeline include to play Alexa Sounds
+    * GStreamer Pipeline ( play alexa sounds )
-    * Custom Client/Server Management
     * builtIn a WakeWord Server
     * builtIn a WakeWord Client
-    * builtIn a Alexa-Server-Prototype as CLI Server for Webserver/ or for other clients
+    * builtIn a Alexa-Server as CGI Web Application ( c++ ),
-    * builtIn a Alexa-Desktop-Client as Linux gtk+ Application
+    * builtIn a Alexa-Desktop-Client as QT Application